Introduction

 Request add new module

-Before proceeding, verify that the module is ready to be added, including the above-mentioned steps.
+Before proceeding, verify that the module is ready to be added, including the above-mentioned steps and the guidelines at Create a new FOLIO module and do initial setup.

 Prepare the Jira ticket to guide the process, and request that the new backend module be enabled for the snapshot reference environments.